Biden breaks his silence: Inside his decision to forcefully denounce Trump

 “The former president of the United States of America has created and spread a web of lies about the 2020 election,” Biden said.
 “He’s done so because he values power over principle, because he sees his own interest as more important than his country’s interest and America’s interest, and because his bruised ego matters more to him than our democracy or our Constitution.”

 Biden’s remarks do not mark a permanent shift in strategy about how to handle Trump, according to the president’s aides and allies.
 Rather, they said, Biden felt he had no choice but to directly address Trump’s culpability in the Capitol insurrection last Jan.
-6 and the ongoing threat he poses to democracy.
+6 and the threat he poses to democracy.

 “You can’t talk about what happened on January 6 without talking about the former president’s role in it,” Mike Donilon, a White House senior adviser, said in an interview.
 “There’s no way to be truthful about what happened there without doing that.”